 My experience as a therapist has included clinical work within the prison service, the homeless, detainees, refugees, hospitals and various mental health Charities.

-I currently work as an Affiliate Counsellor with the Health Assured UK and as an Honorary (volunteer) Psychotherapist with clients at the Women in Prison.
-I am also a registered therapist with PODS (Positive Outcomes for Dissociative Survivors).
+I currently work as an Affiliate Counsellor with the Health Assured UK and am also a registered therapist with PODS (Positive Outcomes for Dissociative Survivors).

 My clinical experiences are as follows: